uswds/uswds-for-designers/README.md

 - .EPS
 - Sketch
 - Omnigraffle
-- Font files (Fontawesome, Merriweather, Source Sans Pro)
+- Font files (Fontawesome, Merriweather, and Source Sans Pro)
-- Color Swatches
+- Color swatches

-We encourage and solicit your input.
+We encourage you to share your input.
 Please leave any feedback in the project's primary repo here: https://github.com/18F/web-design-standards

 ## About the Sketch files

 Some single-function components, such as buttons, have been turned into symbols for easy access from the symbol menu.
-Before you alter anything but text, detach the instance of the symbol so that you don’t change every instance.
-More complex components, such as footers, have been left as groups.
+Before you alter anything (except text), detach the instance of the symbol so that you don’t change every instance.
+We've left more complex components, such as footers, as groups.

-Wherever appropriate, we have created type styles and layer styles to make these components more easily adapted.
+Wherever appropriate, we've created type styles and layer styles to make these components easier to adapt.

-Style and symbol names are a compromise between U.S. Web Design Standards CSS naming conventions (to transition Sketch files more easily into development) and names that make sense for when thinking about screen design.
+Style and symbol names are a compromise between U.S. Web Design Standards CSS naming conventions (which allow us to transition Sketch files more easily into development) and names that make sense in the context of screen design.

 ## Generating archive files